 The Primary Care Pathway provides an individualized educational experience for residents interested in pursuing careers in primary care.
-The Pathway offers additional continuity clinic experiences, a supplemental didactic curriculum, and exposure to a range of ambulatory clinics with high relevance to primary care practice.
+The pathway offers complements our robust ambulatory medicine training with additional continuity clinic experiences, a supplemental didactic curriculum, and exposure to a range of ambulatory clinics with high relevance to primary care practice.
 Applications for the Primary Care Pathway occur immediately after the match, for participation in all three years of training, and again during the fall of the PGY-1 year for additional residents who decide to join for the PGY-2 and PGY-3 years.

-Ambulatory Care Blocks: Residents in the Primary Care Pathway participate in three, 4-week ambulatory care rotations (blocks) annually.
-Two weeks of each ambulatory rotation are dedicated to customized primary care blocks and two weeks are dedicated to ambulatory electives.
+Ambulatory Care Blocks: Residents in the Primary Care Pathway participate in three 4-week ambulatory care rotations annually.
+Two weeks of each ambulatory rotation are dedicated to customized primary care blocks, and two weeks are dedicated to ambulatory electives.

 Primary Care Blocks: Each block consists of a mix of continuity clinics, subspecialty clinics, weekly primary care academic half-days, and unique clinical and educational opportunities.
 We strive to individualize each resident's rotation schedule based on personal interests and career goals.

 Primary Care Morning Report|

 Suboxone Training Session

 Research Mentoring Evening